 Cost of living in Busan

 Although Busan is slightly cheaper than Seoul, it is still one of the more expensive cities in South Korea.
-Living costs here are higher than in many European cities, such as Stockholm and Toulouse, but remain more affordable than in major Asian hubs like Taipei and Shanghai.
+Living costs here are similar to those in other major cities in the region, like Taipei, and it’s more affordable than Seoul.
+There’s excellent value for the quality of life.
 Fortunately, salaries are competitive, and employment contracts often include benefits such as accommodation and schooling, which can help expats manage their expenses.

-Expats will find that transport, locally manufactured goods, and meals at Korean restaurants are relatively affordable, while imported goods and foreign foods tend to be much pricier.
+Transport, locally manufactured goods and meals at Korean restaurants are relatively affordable, while imported goods and foreign foods tend to be much pricier.
 In some cases, dining out at Korean restaurants can even be cheaper than buying groceries for a single person, as many food items are sold in bulk, which may not always be practical for individual expats.

 Families and children in Busan

-Expats with children will find the city family-friendly, with many attractions that will keep tots and teens entertained.
+Expats with children will find the city family friendly, with many attractions that will keep tots and teens entertained.
 There are also a few international schools in the city, which expats generally opt for rather than local Korean schools due to the language barrier.
 The American curriculum and the International Baccalaureate are taught at many of these schools.
-There is also a Japanese school in the city.
+Japanese and Chinese schools are also available in the city.

 Climate in Busan

-Thanks to Busan's far south location and its proximity to the sea, winters are slightly warmer than in the rest of the country.
+Busan’s far south location and proximity to the sea mean winters are milder than in the rest of the country.
 Temperatures rarely drop below freezing, and accumulated snowfall is rare.
-That said, the warmer months are hot, humid and wet, with the monsoon season lasting for much of summer.
+The warmer months are hot, humid and wet.
+The monsoon season lasts for much of the summer.
 Typhoons are also possible towards the end of summer in Busan.

 Busan is a beautiful South Korean coastal city, boasting a rich history and culture.
 Those who try to learn the language will be welcomed with open arms.
 Friendly locals, low crime rates and great amenities make moving to Busan a comfortable experience even for first-time expats.